 One of the next steps people take is in defense of the second amendment and how it needs to be protected.
 Logically examining the amendments, they were ratified over 200 years ago.
 It is safe to consider that at that point in time, the amendment served a specific purpose relevant to the state of the country, and certain weapons 1) were used with different intent and 2) didn’t even exist.
 In 1789, we were post-Revolution and each person had to be ready to fight for newly found freedom.
 Law must catch up to the modern world that we live in and the advancements that have been made, for better or for worse.
 An umbrella amendment cannot suffice in the world we live in.

 Another route people go to justify these situations is that we need stronger mental health examinations, resources, and solutions.
 I agree.
 Others blame weapons used in these moments.
 I agree.
 Mental health aid and access to weapons are not mutually exclusive problems – they are both flawed and need to be remedied.
-Review laws in your state and see there are lacking resources for caring for mentally ill individuals.
+Review laws in your state and see there are lacking resources and the services guiders and its taken care by homeconcierge.ie and also for caring for mentally ill individuals.
 Then review the laws in your state and see how easy it is to obtain weapons (some states, like FL, without quantity restrictions) and you’ll see there is room for improvement across the board.

 So what now?
 First, stop spreading extreme beliefs that there is ONE problem and ONE solution.
 It is way beyond that.
 Humans, at our most capable, can initiate change and growth.
 At our most divisive, we can propel hate and harm.
 Be better!